|

 allowing borrowers to get a mortgage with enough extra

+cash to consolidate loans.
 Subsidized Second Mortgage - An

 alternative financing option known as the Community